escodebar/trainings/slides.md

 * Git keeps track of all the changes in the repository, it is therefore a perfect analysis tool
 * Most Git commands go up the directory path to the point where they find a ``.git`` folder, but "ignore" its contents
 * Therefore we can create a repository in the repository to track the changes and understand Git's behaviour
+* If you do not remember what happens when you run a specific command, you can look it up later in the "Gitception" repository
 * Ignore the added files for now, most of them are discussed later during the training
 * Also ignore the "new" commands, as they're discussed in the next few slides
 * I haven't seen an other Git training doing this!